NCAR/HPC-Docs/docs/storage-systems/glade/index.md

 ### Data retention policy

-- Data are removed from the system upon project exipration as described below in [General data retention policies and procedures](#general-data-retention-policies-and-procedures).
+- Data are removed from the system upon project expiration as described below in [General data retention policies and procedures](#general-data-retention-policies-and-procedures).

 - Individual users' files are not deleted from project space after their accounts become inactive.